 Specializations opportunities include:

-If you live in California, West Virginia, or Washington, additional certifications may be required to become a Certified Medical Administrative Assistant (CMAA).
+If you live in California, West Virginia, or Washington, additional certifications may be required to become a Certified Clinical Medical Assistant (CCMA).